Get BBQ ready with cooking utensils, covers and more

 Start the fire with ease

-Add some herbs from your garden
+Add some herbs from the garden

 Introduce the flavours and aromas of your garden with some home-grown, hearty herbs.
-Woody varieties like rosemary, thyme and sage work brilliantly with barbecues.
+Woody varieties, like rosemary, thyme and sage, work brilliantly with barbecues.
 Store these herbs when cutting them back and then add them to the charcoal barbecue for some extra (and free) flavour.
 The woody stems will burn quickly, so keep adding them to help the flavour infuse the food, while the heady aromas will also be sure to delight your guests.

 You can even use fresh herbs to create your own basting brush.
 Make your own by cutting a few five to ten centimetre (cm) sprigs of a hearty herb and tie it together with kitchen twine or string.
 Simply dip into your favourite sauces or marinades and then baste the food while grilling.
-Remember to choose your herb carefully as basil won't hold the sauce well and will shrivel over a hot barbecue.

 For more on growing herbs, head to our how to article.